 Many USDA grant programs (as well as grants in other government agencies) now use the Grants.gov service to post, accept, and process grant applications.
-Grants.gov can be very frustrating to use, but more and more programs are moving their applications to the platform, so it's best to get registered and become comfortable with the system.
-We hope the site will become easier to use over time.
+Grants.gov can be frustrating to use, but more and more programs are moving their applications to the platform, so it's best to get registered and become comfortable with the system.